 The "new" Data Vault 2.0 solution incorporates people, process, and technology.
 It includes prescriptive methodologies and reference architectures for technologies such as the data warehouse, data lake, data lakehouse, virtualization, data fabric, and data mesh.
 The Data Vault 2.0 methodology was founded on SEI’s Capability Maturity Model and derives from Six Sigma, total quality management, disciplined agile delivery, and lean.

-According to a recent survey by BARC and Eckerson on the adoption trends of Data Vault in data warehousing, half of data vault adopters (48%) cite “skills and training requirements” as a primary drawback, followed by “implementation complexity” (35%) and “query performance” (32%).
-Other responses include “design complexity” (29%) and “multiple versions of data” (29%)
+According to a recent survey by BARC and Eckerson on the adoption trends of Data Vault in data warehousing, half of Data Vault adopters (48%) cite “skills and training requirements” as a primary drawback, followed by “implementation complexity” (35%) and “query performance” (32%).
+Other responses include “design complexity” (29%) and “multiple versions of data” (29%).

-We know that the data vault model offers several advantages for data integration, such as faster and easier data loading without complex transformations or validations.
+We know that the Data Vault model offers several advantages for data integration, such as faster and easier data loading without complex transformations or validations.
 It also supports incremental loading of data.

-For more in depth comparison, please have a look at:
+For more in-depth comparison, please have a look at:

 Some of the benefits of using Data Vault include: